DS Microdata > Overview EN REVAMP

 What are microdata?

+Access to confidential microdata is restricted to protect the anonymity of individualsor businesses.
 We grant access to our microdata for scientific purposes only.

 How are data provided?

-Depending on the access type(s) of your choice, we will:
+Depending on your access type, we will:

 - send Eurostat your research results.

 DS Microdata > Overview > See also EN REVAMP

 - How to use microdata properly - a user guide

 - Statistical confidentiality and personal data protection

 - Guidelines for the assessment of research entities and research proposals